JNRowe/vim-configs/autoload/misc.rst

     useful for in :command:`gvim`, but it doesn’t support vim’s completion functionality.

+.. function:: split_to_right()

-Issue a “shift to right” for a window, with an attempt made to skip portrait displays.
+    Issue a “shift to right” for a window.

+    There is an attempt made to ignore this directive when a portrait display can be detected.

 ::